ben31w/balance/README.md

 - `requirements.txt`: list of pip packages required for this project

+# Dependencies
+You must have Python 3 installed to run this project.

 # How to run the project

 Balance is a locally hosted web app.